 Last week, the islands were pummeled by a Kona low (a large low pressure system that develops to the north of the island chain and draws up moisture from the south resulting in rain bands and thunderstorms that can bring damaging wind and rains).
 With the ground already saturated from that prior storm, this second Kona low (which began dropping rain again on Thursday) has been causing severe flash flooding in various parts of the island; the north shore area around Waialua (especially an old style plantation area known as Otake Camp) and Haleiwa has encountered major flooding due to heavy rain cells passing over the area.

-Wahiawa Reservoir (an earthen dam owned by Dole) was also in danger of over topping leading to concerns that once that occurred, could cause erosion and collapse the rest of the dam (residents of the areas like Waialua and Haleiwa town that were down slope were advised to be ready to evacuate).
-Fortunately the rains subsided allowing the water levels to drop (Dole reassured the structural integrity of the dam remains intact).
+Wahiawa Reservoir (an earthen dam owned by Dole Foods) was also in danger of over topping leading to concerns that once that occurred, could cause erosion and collapse the rest of the dam (residents of the areas like Waialua and Haleiwa town that were down slope were advised to be ready to evacuate).
+Fortunately the rains subsided allowing the water levels to drop (a spokesperson for Dole Foods Hawaii reassured the structural integrity of the dam remains intact).

 The dam does have a concrete spillway area that allows water to empty out into a nearby stream (which is part of the heavy water flow residents are seeing in that stream).
 The spillway however has been flagged by state officials as not being in compliance with current safety standards while Dole has said they do not have the money to make those improvements (in spite of record profits and dividend payouts to shareholders).